-6. Astro AI Digital Pressure Gauge
+6. Astro AI Digital Tire Pressure Gauge

-It’s one of best tire pressure gauges out there due to the fact that it’s cheaper than many alternatives and gets the job done just right.
+It’s one of the best tire pressure gauges out there due to the fact that it’s cheaper than many alternatives and gets the job done just right.
 Because of its compact design, it can be stored easily and doesn’t need a lot of space.
 Or you can simply hang the unit in your garage or workshop so that you can take it off just as easily when you need to use it.

 Due to its ergonomic design and rubber coating, gripping over it becomes easier and the rubber grip doesn’t allow the unit to simply slip off of your hands during use.
 It is fitted with a bright LCD with a blue tint.